Campaign with us on prescriptions

 Local voices and local decisions

 NHS policy making is also happening at a local level, in England this is carried out by clinical commissioning groups (CCGs).
 It is important to make your voice heard and you have a lot of impact as a patient affected by NHS policy - use this to your advantage and help support our campaign as we make the case for gluten free prescribing.

 Already, feedback from members and healthcare professionals has helped in our communications with Clinical Commissioning Groups (CCGs) and helped us win some victories.
 Your support will help us continue this.

 You can also contact your CCG directly, contact details for CCGs are available on the NHS England website.
 If you’re not satisfied with the response, you can write to Healthwatch which is the national consumer champion for health and care.
 The organisation has statutory powers to ensure the voice of the patient is strengthened and heard by those who commission, deliver and regulate health and care services.
 Use this link to find your nearest Local Healthwatch.
-You might want to refer to our parliamentary briefing note for evidence or supporting statements to include in your letters.
+You might want to refer to our briefing for MPs for evidence or supporting statements to include in your letters.

 You can also write to the local Health and Wellbeing Board which aim to give communities a greater say in understanding and addressing their local health needs and have a strategic influence over commissioning decisions across health.
 A directory of all Health and Wellbeing Boards can be found on the Kings Fund website.
 We have drafted a sample letter you can use.